-According to PwC, high production rate ramp-up may be needed across much of the aerospace and defence sector in 2012 and beyond.
+According to PwC, high production rate ramp-up may be needed across much of the aerospace, defence and security sector in 2012 and beyond.
 A new generation of commercial aircraft, as well as the ramp-up of select military programmes, could put pressure on the supply chain, leaving programmes vulnerable to supply chain delays and failures.

 PwC analysed the potential capacity risks in the aerospace supply chain and the analysis showed that a fifth (21 percent) of suppliers are not financially ready to support the high ramp-up ahead of them.
 Companies in the aerospace sector are generally alert to the need to proactively identify, prevent and manage supply chain risk.
 However, in many cases, current approaches to supply chain risk management are either too complex or too simple, leaving companies vulnerable to issues.